psilvaricardo/React/ReactCG2023/README.md

 Here are some projects related to ReactJS, some of them are from the Udemy's 2023 versions.

 * `hello-world`: This is just a simple project that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is using a pre-configured webpack build for development.
-This project is part of sections 3 and is being used to understand the React Basics and working with Components and the initial POC for Composition.
+This project is part of section 3 and is being used to understand the React Basics and working with Components and the initial POC for Composition.
 * `01-time-to-practice`: This is just a demo application that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is using a pre-configured webpack build for development.
-This project is part of sections 4 and this is just a simple practice to apply all the knowledge learned from section 3, using, building and using components.
+This project is part of section 4 and this is just a simple practice to apply all the knowledge learned from section 3, using, building and using components.
 The instructor provided an initial application and the goal is:
   - To split existing components into smaller components.
   - Create and use multiple custom components.
   - Pass data via props.
+* `05-react-state-and-events`: This is the first demo application based on section 5 where we focus on user's interaction and handling user's events like clicks, input from some text fields and so on; and we are going to have a look at the very important concept of STATE in React apps.
+With React we take the DECLARATIVE approach where we define the desided target state(s) and let React figure out the actual JavaScript DOM instructions.
+The goal of this section is:
+  - Making Apps Interactive and Reactive
+  - Handling Events
+  - Updating the UI & Working with "State"
+  - Take a closer look at Components and State.

 # JS Array Functions